kerryfang2088/Race-in-Urban-Studies/README.md

-# A Hundred Years of Racial Discourse in Urban Studies
+# A Hundred Years of Racial Discourse in U.S. Urban Studies

 This repository contains Python Jupyter notebooks created to help **replicate results** for the article:

-> *"A Hundred Years of Racial Discourse in Urban Studies."*
+> *"A Hundred Years of Racial Discourse in U.S. Urban Studies."*

 The notebooks are organized by functionality for easier revisions and replication.